The Lifeline of Digital Marketing: Automation

 Machines should not be the only ones learning.
 We must continue to learn too.

 Yet, we do not mean to ignore the challenges automation brings.
-Overdependency of technology in a world of digital vulnerability, for instance, cannot be ignored.
+Overdependency of technology in a world of digital vulnerability, for instance, cannot be overlooked.
 However, the pitfalls are beyond the scope of this article to discuss.
-However, what we want to emphasise is the need to accept an inevitable future underpinned by the mastery of AI.
+What we want to emphasise is the need to accept an inevitable future underpinned by the mastery of AI.

 The question is – how do we make it work for us?